 “When residents in Dublin recycle, their simple actions join with those of thousands of people across Franklin County to create measurable impacts including supporting hundreds of jobs in our region, a cleaner environment and a healthier community for all of us,” said Hanna Greer-Brown, SWACO’s communications manager.

 One of the main goals of the Recycle Right campaign is to reduce the amount of non-recyclable items that are being put in recycle carts.
-Every year, items which aren’t accepted for recycling like yogurt cups, plastic bags, plastic containers and wire hangers are put in recycling carts and add delays and expenses to the recycling process.
+Every year, items which aren’t accepted for recycling like plastic bags, plastic containers and wire hangers are put in recycling carts and add delays and expenses to the recycling process.